makerbase-mks/MKS-Robin-Nano-V1.X/README.md

 - DIY style initial version.

 ## v1.x.x
+### v1.0.4
+ - Fixed the issue of maximum temperature not reporting errors.
+ - Fixed the problem that the nozzle is always heated during SD card read error.

 ### v1.0.3:
 - The robin_nano35V_1.0.3 firmware is upgraded from robin_nano_v1.0.2
 - Fix bug:When the temperature protection time is too long, the M303 cannot be adjusted.